Experimental detection of quantum coherent evolution through the violation of Leggett-Garg-type inequalities

-Fig. 5(a) shows the time evolution of the $|\Psi(t)\rangle$ with an initial state specified by $|D\rangle$.
+We proceed now to demonstrate the violation of the LGtI Eq.(\ref{tbi1}).
+Fig. 4(a) shows the time evolution of the $|\Psi(t)\rangle$ with an initial state specified by $|D\rangle$.
 With the AFC prepared with $\delta$ of 5 MHz, the possibility to find the state $|D\rangle$ ($|A\rangle$) oscillates with a periodicity of 200 ns.
-In agreement with the results in Fig. 4(b), the selected time scale corresponds to a low noise domain with almost complete population inversion.
-Based on the measurement results in Fig. 3(b), the evolution of $\mathbf{K_-}$ and $\mathbf{K_+}$ is shown in Fig. 5(b).
-The solid lines are theoretical predictions based on Eq.(5). $\mathbf{K_+}$ reaches $-1.48\pm0.07$ at 62.5 ns, which violates the classical limit of -1 by about 6.9 standard deviations.
-The user-programmable AFC polarization detuning $\delta$ determines the phase evolution speed of the atomic state.
-The violation of LGI should hold for a different $\delta$, i.e., a different evolution speed.
-We further measured the envelope evolution of $\mathbf{K_-}$ with a $\delta$ of 2 MHz.
-The corresponding atomic state oscillates with a periodicity of 500 ns. $\mathbf{K_-}$ reaches $-1.41\pm0.08$ at 83.3 ns.
+In agreement with the results in Fig. 3(b), the selected time scale corresponds to a low noise domain with almost complete population inversion.
+Based on the measured results in Fig. 4(a), the evolution of $\mathbf{K_-}$ and $\mathbf{K_+}$ is shown in Fig. 4(b). $\mathbf{K_+}$ reaches $-1.48\pm0.07$ at 62.5 ns, which violates the classical limit of -1 by 6.9 standard deviations.
+We also measure the envelope evolution of $\mathbf{K_-}$ with a different evolution speed ($\delta$ = 2 MHz). $\mathbf{K_-}$ reaches $-1.41\pm0.08$ at 83.3 ns.

 As a result, our experiment shows clear deviations from the classical bound $K_{\mp}^{min}=-1$.
-Given that we have independently verified the stationarity of the evolution, the violation of the LGI Eq.(\ref{tbi1}) is attributed to the coherent nature of the process.
-In this sense, the presented results address the reverse situation to the one analyzed in \cite{mauro}, where LGI are used as non-Markovianity witnesses for the evolution of microscopic systems.
+Given that we have independently verified the stationarity of the evolution, the violation of the LGtI Eq.(\ref{tbi1}) is attributed to the coherent nature of the process.
+In this sense, the presented results address the reverse situation to the one analyzed in Ref. \cite{mauro}, where LGtI are used as non-Markovianity witnesses for the evolution of quantum coherent microscopic systems.